tomsoutherland/zfs-apt-snap/README.md

         $ cp zfs-apt-snap.py /usr/local/sbin/zfs-apt-snap.py
         $ chmod +x /usr/local/sbin/zfs-apt-snap.py

-There are a couple of items you man wish to tune in the zfs-apt-snap.py script.
+There are a couple of items you may wish to tune in the zfs-apt-snap.py script.
   1. SNAPPURGE = 5  # delete snapshots older than SNAPPURGE days
   2. SNAPSKIP = 120 # prevent new snaps if last snap is less than SNAPSKIP seconds